Exxon, Microsoft strike cloud computing agreement for US shale

 The technology would allow equipment leaks to be immediately detected to reduce repair times in remote locations, and apply artificial intelligence to analyze drilling and completions data, Exxon said.

 Exxon has pledged to increase its Permian Basin production to 600,000 barrels of oil equivalent per day (boepd) by 2025.
-The company's fourth-quarter Permian production was 300,000 barrels of oil and gas per day, up 93 per cent from a year ago.
+The company's fourth-quarter Permian production was 190,000 barrels of oil and gas per day.

 The Permian, which produces about 3.85 million bpd, is forecast to generate 5.4 million bpd by 2023, greater than any single member of the Organization of the Petroleum Exporting Countries other than Saudi Arabia, according to consultancy IHS Markit.